apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ## 1. obtain secure offline environment

 In order to accomplish this, I followed the Setup section of the [glacier protocol][glacierprotocol].
-The glacier protocol recommends using two laptops in the protocol for maximum security, but I believe only one is fine since we're not using any computer generated entropy and the generated keys will be confirmed with two independent open source software packages.
+The glacier protocol recommends using two laptops for maximum security, but I believe only one is fine since we're not using any computer generated entropy and the generated keys will be confirmed with two independent open source software packages.
 Any manufacturer-placed malware to display false keys would have to be extremely sophisticated, but if you require further peace of mind then you can always duplicate these steps on another system.

 ### a. get the required equipment

 - netbook with at least 2 usb ports, no ethernet ([I recommend this one][dell])
-- 3 usb drives, at least 2GB ([I used these ones (8GB)][usb])
+- 3 usb drives, at least 2GB ([I used these 8GB ones][usb])
 - coin
 - dice (4 dies), (buy the [red ones][dice], note that the purple ones will NOT work)
 - small screwdriver [(one of these should work)][screwdriver]